 - After a student submits a nomination, the mentor will be asked to submit a brief (1 page max.) reflection on their mentoring theory, practice, and impact.
 Faculty who receive more than one nomination should submit only one statement.

-- Faculty reflection statements are due by noon on March 24, 2015.
-Nominated faculty will receive a request and directions for a statement after nominations are received March 1.
+- Faculty reflection statements are due by noon on Wednesday, April 4th.
+Nominated faculty will receive a request and directions for a statement after initial nominations are received.

 For more information on the Faculty Teaching Awards, please visit the Faculty Center for Ignatian Pedagogy.